-Your offer of accommodation at Sussex is provisional and is subject to a satisfactory criminal convictions disclosure by you to us.
+Your offer of accommodation at Sussex is subject to a satisfactory criminal convictions disclosure by you to us.

 Why you’re being asked to disclose criminal convictions